Gazpacho (band): Night of the Demon and Molok (2015)

 Gazpacho released a live CD/DVD album titled Night of the Demon in April 2015.

 In October/November 2015, they toured in support of the album Molok (Kscope; 23 October 2015).
 They played two venues in Poland, two in Germany, and two in the Netherlands, including The Boerderij, Zoetermeer.
 They completed the tour with a gig at the O2 in Islington, London.

 The band were joined on the tour by chamber progressive band Iamthemorning.

 Soyuz (2018)

 Gazpacho announced in October 2017 that drummer Lars Erik Asp had left the band to focus on other commitments.
 They publicized that they would be releasing their tenth studio album, Soyuz, in 2018, and would embark on a European tour in support of the album, before appearing at the Be Prog!
 My Friend festival in Barcelona in June.
 Former drummer Robert Johansen was named as Asp's replacement for the Soyuz album, which, according to keyboardist Thomas Andersen, "is about being frozen in time".
 Soyuz came out on 18 May 2018, with opening track "Soyuz One" released as the first single on 23 February 2018.

 Fireworker (2020)

 In April 2020, Gazpacho announced the title of their upcoming eleventh studio album, Fireworker, on their Facebook page.
-The band plans to tour in October 2020 with Pure Reason Revolution.
 Fireworker was released on 18 September 2020.

+The band planned to tour in October 2020 with Pure Reason Revolution.
+However, this was cancelled.
+As the live show was already rehearsed, Gazpacho live-streamed a performance from their rehearsal space in Fredrikstad on 25 October 2020.
+A recording was released as Fireworking at St.Croix in March 2022.

+Magic 8-Ball (2025)

+Gazpacho released their 12th studio album, Magic 8-Ball, in October 2025.